-Homework usually starts in Year 3.
-It is useful in supporting the learning of the child, and showing parents what the children are doing.
+Homework usually starts in Class 3.
+It is useful in supporting the learning of the child and showing parents what the children are doing.
 In the early years it should be regular and brief, increasing as the child gets older.
 Ideally, the child should want to do it and it should be a positive experience for the parent and the child.
 The parent can support by making sure that homework is not forgotten and that there is some time without distractions, within which it can be done.
 If you have to nag to get it done, then talk to your child's teacher.

-In high school, homework is an important way of consolidating and extending the learning of the students, as well as providing an opportunity to contribute to the next lesson.
+In High School, homework is an important way of consolidating and extending the learning of the students, as well as providing an opportunity to contribute to the next lesson.
 Homework is monitored by the high school coordinator and consequences are applied for incompletion.
-A teacher supervised Homework Club is held every Tuesday from 3 - 4 pm.
+A teacher supervised Homework Club is held every Tuesday and Wednesday from 3 - 4 pm.

-9 Parent Involvement
+9 Parent and Carer Involvement

-Kindlehill has from its inception, relied on the contribution of parents in many and varied ways.
-Parents have put up fences, built play equipment, painted rooms, cleaned windows, built furniture, made curtains, sewed costumes, and creatively fundraised for the school.
+Kindlehill has from its inception, relied on the contribution of parents and carers in many and varied ways.
+They have put up fences, built play equipment, painted rooms, cleaned windows, built furniture, made curtains, sewed costumes, and creatively fundraised for the school.

-Parents continue to make a significant contribution in cleaning and maintaining, for example at the end of term working bees.
-Some parents also volunteer their help in the classroom, teaching a language, sharing skills such as gymnastics and folkdance, helping in craft, reading, forging, clay and a host of other things.
-We hope to maintain this high level of parent involvement as it strengthens the sense of community that exists in our school, as well as providing more resources and educational experiences to the children.
-Parents can speak to a class teacher about ways to be involved and also find information on areas for involvement in the Directory of Mandates: What's happening in the school, who do I speak to, how do I get involved," which is updated annually.
+Parents and carers continue to make a significant contribution in cleaning and maintaining, for example at the end of term working bees.
+Some also volunteer their help in the classroom, teaching a language, sharing skills such as gymnastics and folkdance, helping in craft, reading, forging, clay and a host of other things.
+We hope to maintain this high level of involvement as it strengthens the sense of community that exists in our school, as well as providing more resources and educational experiences to the children.
+Parents and carers can speak to a class teacher about ways to be involved and also find information on areas for involvement in the Directory of Mandates, which is updated annually.